BBenyamini/BBukombe.github.io/_pages/resume.md

 ======

 **Data gathering :**
   * Identifying data sources, building collaborations to access data from various sources, building database, and SQL queries to extract data
   * Developing KPIs relevant to industry, department, or project to support business decision making

 **Data exploration :**
-  * Developing descriptive statistics and visualization methods to explore parameter space more quickly
+  * Developing descriptive statistics and visualization methods to explore features more quickly
   * Using different types of visualization techniques to examine and ensure data quality

 **Data cleaning :**
-  * Data quality assurance best practices in relation to statistical methods, project objectives and domain expertise
+  * Data quality assurance best practices in relation to statistical methods, and project objectives
-  *	Creating and incorporating metadata and handling missing values.
-Developing reproducible workflow in python for processing raw data
+  *	Creating and incorporating metadata and handling missing values

 **Model development :**
-  *	Selecting the appropriate type of model to use, exploring strengths and weaknesses of the model.
-Feature engineering to improve model performance
+  *	Selecting the appropriate type of model to use, exploring strengths and weaknesses of the model
+  * Feature engineering to improve model performance

 **Communication :**
   * Presenting results to a wide audience of business leaders or project stakeholders